Find a plan.

 The notable modifications under Arkansas Works were:

-• Premiums for people with income above the poverty level.
-Premiums could not exceed 2% of income, and enrollees were not dropped from the plan if they didn’t pay the premiums (the premium was $13/month in 2017, but grew to 2% of income in 2018 and beyond; as noted above, there will no longer be premiums under ARHOME as of 2023).
+- Premiums for people with income above the poverty level.
+Premiums could not exceed 2% of income, and enrollees were not dropped from the plan if they didn’t pay the premiums (the premium was $13/month in 2017, but grew to 2% of income in 2018 and beyond; as noted above, there are no longer premiums under ARHOME as of 2023).

 CMS put a cap on the total per-person amount that they would pay for the Private Option/Arkansas Works, in order to ensure that the privatized version of Medicaid expansion wouldn’t cost the federal government more than an expansion of fee-for-service coverage.
 For 2017, the average per-enrollee cost approved by CMS increased to $570.50/month, which was a 9% increase over the per-enrollee cost in 2016.
 The higher costs are due to increasing prescription costs (a nationwide issue) and higher utilization of healthcare services among Arkansas Medicaid expansion enrollees.